 According to Content Marketing Benchmark 2013, creating and managing content is a challenge for most brands.
-Worse still, 45% of B2B marketers struggle to produce a sufficient variety of content.
+Worse still, 45% of B2B marketers struggle to produce a sufficient variety of blog article content.
 And 78% of marketers say their biggest challenge is “creating original content.”

 This may because they don’t have the time or don’t have the talent to do it.

 To save yourself the hassle of creating endless blog posts that nobody reads, it’s time to embrace a new content marketing technique that produces dramatic results.